How many points converge to a heteroclinic network in an aperiodic way?: Introduction

 The main question we address here is \emph{how} trajectories approach a network~$\Net$ that is f.a.s.
 In particular, we are interested in how many initial conditions approach~$\Net$ following a given, potentially aperiodic, sequence of connections.
 These questions are motivated from two perspectives.

 First, one may consider the stability of constituent cycles.
 For example, Postlethwaite and Dawes~\cite{Postlethwaite_2005} observed ``irregular cycling'' dynamics close to a heteroclinic network and obtained restrictions for periodic cycling.
-More recently, Podvigina~\cite{Podvigina2021} extended the notion of and criteria for stability of cycles to \emph{omnicycles}, periodic concatenations of cycles, making it possible to compute the stability properties explicitly in the same way as for cycles.
+More recently, Podvigina~\cite{Podvigina2021} extended the notion of stability of cycles to \emph{omnicycles}---periodic concatenations of cycles---and gave criteria that make it possible to compute the stability properties explicitly in the same way as for cycles.
+In other words, omnicycles can be seen as periodic sequences of transitions along connections in a network, which yields a notion of stability for such periodic sequences (beyond any associated invariant sets).

 Second, there is the concept of \emph{switching} near a homo-/heteroclinic network~\cite{Aguiar2005,doi:10.1080/14689361003769770,Rodrigues2015a}.
-Roughly speaking, switching means that for any arbitrarily small neighborhood of the network and for any given way to follow the connections in the network, there is a trajectory within this neighborhood that does exactly that.
-One way to prove the existence of switching is to show that there is an invariant set where the dynamics are conjugated to a full shift of a suitable set of symbols~\cite{Aguiar2005}.
-In other words, in such examples any path around the network may be followed, but the trajectories doing so are not necessarily attracted to the network.
+Roughly speaking, switching means that for any arbitrarily small neighborhood of the network and for any given sequence to follow the connections in the network, there is a trajectory within this neighborhood that does exactly that.
+In some cases it is possible to prove the existence of switching by showing that there is an invariant set where the dynamics are conjugated to a full shift on a set of symbols suitably chosen to represent all possible paths around the network~\cite{Aguiar2005}.
+In such examples any sequence of network connections may be followed, but the trajectories doing so are not necessarily attracted to the network.

-Consequently, there is a gap between stability of cycling dynamics and switching.
-On the one hand, numerical simulations seem to indicate that there may be trajectories that approach a network in an aperiodic way~\cite{Postlethwaite_2005,Postlethwaite2022, Podvigina2021}---but it is not clear whether for any aperiodic path there are trajectories following it and, if so, how many initial conditions follow any given path.
-On the other hand, there are well-studied examples where there are obstructions to switching, such as the Kirk--Silber network~\cite{VKirk_1994} and more general networks~\cite{Castro_2023}: There are parameter values for which trajectories may wind around one cycle arbitrarily often but as soon as they switch over to another cycle, they will stay there indefinitely.
+Consequently, there is a gap between stability of (omni)cycles and switching.
+On the one hand, numerical simulations indicate that there may be trajectories that approach a network in an aperiodic way~\cite{Postlethwaite_2005,Postlethwaite2022, Podvigina2021}---but it is not clear whether for any aperiodic path there are trajectories following it and, if so, how many initial conditions follow any given path.
+On the other hand, there are well-studied examples where there are obstructions to switching, such as the Kirk--Silber network~\cite{VKirk_1994} and more general networks~\cite{Castro_2023}: There are parameter values for which trajectories may wind around one cycle arbitrarily often but as soon as they transition to another cycle, they will stay there indefinitely.